 In this portion of the lab you will use a computer simulation to model the location of the magnetopause.
-The model we will use is called BATS-R-US [Hansen et al., 2002], the Block-Adaptive-Tree-Solarwind-Roe-Upwind-Scheme, which was developed at the University of Michigan.
-We will be running the simulations on super-computers at NASA-Goddard run by the Community Coordinate Modeling Center (CCMC) [NASA, 2005].
+The model we will use is called BATS-R-US [?], the Block-Adaptive-Tree-Solarwind-Roe-Upwind-Scheme, which was developed at the University of Michigan.
+We will be running the simulations on super-computers at NASA-Goddard run by the Community Coordinate Modeling Center (CCMC) [?].